-- "Liquidation Recovery Mortgage Loans" means a mortgage loan that is a former Reference Obligation that became a Credit Event Reference Obligation prior to the related Recovery Election Date, if any, and that was subject to a disposition prior to that Recovery Election Date. - "Liquidation Date" means the Group 1 Liquidation Date or the Group 2 Liquidation Date, as applicable. - "Liquidation Period" means the Group 1 Liquidation Period or the Group 2 Liquidation Period, as applicable. - "Projected Recovery Amount" means, for either Group of Notes and the related Recovery Election Date, if any, the aggregate amount of subsequent recoveries, net of expenses and credits, projected to be received on the related Loan Group, calculated based on a formula to be derived by Fannie Mae from the actual net recovery experience for that Loan Group during a specified period of time preceding such Recovery Election Date, plus any additional amount determined by Fannie Mae in its sole discretion to be appropriate for purposes of the foregoing projection in light of then-current market conditions.
+"Liquidation Recovery Mortgage Loans" means a mortgage loan that is a former Reference Obligation that became a Credit Event Reference Obligation prior to the related Recovery Election Date, if any, and that was subject to a disposition prior to that Recovery Election Date.

+"Projected Recovery Amount" means, for either Group of Notes and the related Recovery Election Date, if any, the aggregate amount of subsequent recoveries, net of expenses and credits, projected to be received on the related Loan Group, calculated based on a formula to be derived by Fannie Mae from the actual net recovery experience for that Loan Group during a specified period of time preceding such Recovery Election Date, plus any additional amount determined by Fannie Mae in its sole discretion to be appropriate for purposes of the foregoing projection in light of then-current market conditions.
 Information regarding the formula and results of the related calculations will be provided to Holders through Payment Date Statements in advance of the related Recovery Election Date, if any.